Vocaloid 6

-Vocaloid 6 is a singing voice synthesizer application developed by Yamaha Corporation and marks the introduction of Vocaloid:AI technology.
-It is the successor to Vocaloid 5 in the Vocaloid series.
+Vocaloid 6 (Note: VOCALOID6.
+While Yamaha uses the Latin alphabet to write the official name in Japanese, it also unofficially uses ボーカロイド (Bōkaroido) in katakana within its documentation and press releases.) is a singing vocal synthesizer application developed by Yamaha Corporation.
+The successor to Vocaloid 5 in the Vocaloid series, it is the first to incorporate machine learning, branded as Vocaloid:AI.

 History

 After scheduled maintenance of the official Vocaloid website on October 13, 2022, Yamaha released Vocaloid 6 without prior announcement.
 It introduces the Vocaloid:AI engine, which had been in development since around Vocaloid 3 and was first publicly shown in a concert, reviving the voice of deceased singer Hibari Misora.
 Voices developed for it offer improved synthesis quality, multilingual singing and drastically smaller file sizes.
-Support for older voicebanks from Vocaloid 3 and up remains.
+Support for older voices from Vocaloid 3 and up remains.
 It also features the addition of Vocalo Changer, a tool that converts the voice from a singing recording into that of a Vocaloid voice.
 Other additions are support for ARA 2 and an updated UI.
 A trial was released on the same day.
-On December 18, 2024, update 6.5 was released and reintroduced cross-synthesis, a major feature from earlier Vocaloid versions.

 Products

-Haruka, Akito, Sarah & Allen
+Haruka, Akito, Sarah, and Allen

-New AI voicebanks featuring both male and female voices, made primarily for Japanese and English singing.
+A pair of English voicebanks and a pair of Japanese voicebanks, one each masculine and feminine.
 They come bundled with the Vocaloid 6 software and act as the program's default voices.

 AI Megpoid

-A primarily Japanese female voicebank developed by Internet Co., Ltd. based on the voice of Megumi Nakajima.
+An update for Megpoid, a Japanese feminine voicebank developed by Internet Co., Ltd. based on the voice of Megumi Nakajima.
 It was released on October 13, 2022.
-An append named AI Megpoid Solid was released separately on July 4, 2024.
+Megpoid voicebanks have previously been released for Vocaloid 2, Vocaloid 3, Vocaloid 4, and Synthesizer V. An append named AI Megpoid Solid was released separately on July 4, 2024.

 Po-uta

-This is a male English focused voicebank based on singer Porter Robinson and was developed in a collaboration between Sample Sized, LLC and Yamaha Corporation.
+A masculine English-focused voicebank based on the voice of singer Porter Robinson, developed as a collaboration between Sample Sized, LLC and Yamaha Corporation.
 It was released on March 7, 2023.

 Fuiro

-Fuiro is a Japanese female voicebank based on singer philo, also known as Taki Takota, and made in a collaboration between Yamaha Corporation and nana Music Co., Ltd., that released on May 9, 2023.
+A Japanese feminine voicebank based on singer philo, also known as Taki Takota, made as a collaboration between Yamaha Corporation and nana Music Co., Ltd., that released on May 9, 2023.

-Zola Project
+ZOLA Project

-Zola Project is a bundle of three male voicebanks, consisting of Yuu, Kyo and Wil.
-They are Japanese voices developed by Yamaha Corporation and released on June 20, 2023.
+ZOLA Project is a bundle of three Japanese masculine voicebanks, Yuu, Kyo and Wil, developed by Yamaha Corporation.
+Originally released for Vocaloid 3 in 2013, for Vocaloid's 10th anniversary, their Vocaloid 6 versions were released on June 20, 2023, the exact 10th anniversary of their Vocaloid 3 release.

 AI Otomachi Una

-A female Japanese voicebank based on the voice of Aimi Tanaka and developed by Internet Co., Ltd. that released on June 22, 2023.
+An update for Otomachi Una, a feminine Japanese voicebank based on the voice of Aimi Tanaka and developed by Internet Co., Ltd., that released on June 22, 2023.
+Previously released voicebanks for Vocaloid 4, Voiceroid 2, and Synthesizer V, among others.

-Sakura, Asahi, Shion, & Taku
+Sakura, Asahi, Shion, and Taku

-A collection of further default voicebanks that are in included in Vocaloid 6 since update 6.3.0, released on December 24, 2023.
+A collection of further Japanese default voicebanks, two masculine and two feminine, that have been included with Vocaloid 6 since update 6.3.0, released on December 24, 2023.

-Michelle & Lucas
+Michelle and Lucas

-Two English default voicebanks added in update 6.3.1a, released on February 19, 2024.
+Two English default voicebanks, one masculine and one feminine, added in update 6.3.1a, released on February 19, 2024.